-5.3 Academic Honesty.
+- 5.3 Academic Honesty.
 The University expects all students to engage in all academic pursuits in a manner that is above reproach.
-Students are expected to maintain complete honesty and integrity in the

-5.31 The University and its official representatives, acting in accordance with Subsection 5.32, may initiate disciplinary proceedings against a student accused of any form of academic dishonesty including, but not limited to, cheating, plagiarism, collusion, and the abuse of resource materials.
+Students are expected to maintain complete honesty and integrity in the academic experiences both in and out of the classroom.
+Any student found guilty of dishonesty in any phase of academic work will be subject to disciplinary action. - 5.31 The University and its official representatives, acting in accordance with Subsection 5.32, may initiate disciplinary proceedings against a student accused of any form of academic dishonesty including, but not limited to, cheating, plagiarism, collusion, and the abuse of resource materials.